What is an Office Clerk?

-Career Description Perform duties too varied and diverse to be classified in any specific office clerical occupation, requiring knowledge of office systems and procedures.
+Position Description Perform duties too varied and diverse to be classified in any specific office clerical occupation, requiring knowledge of office systems and procedures.
 Clerical duties may be assigned in accordance with the office procedures of individual establishments and may include a combination of answering telephones, bookkeeping, typing or word processing, stenography, office machine operation, and filing.

-A Day in the Life of an Office Clerk
+Daily Life Of an Office Clerk

 - Train other staff members to perform work activities, such as using computer applications.